 As flespi can get into work as soon as the device connects to your channel’s host:port you need to make sure that device can reach it.

 As soon as a new connection appears in the flespi channel, you will see the appropriate log in the channel Toolbox:

 If you don’t see any logs in your channel, your device cannot reach your flespi channel host:port.
 Therefore, neither flespi nor the flespi team can help you.
 Following is the checklist to verify all the links in the chain before data gets from the tracking device to flespi:

 SIM-card is installed

 All required sensors and antennas are connected

 Depends on the device: some devices must have a GPS signal to start sending data, be unlocked using a certain software tool, somehow activated, etc. Check the documentation carefully

-SIM-card has a positive balance and the plan allows using the Internet, SIM-card is not locked by PIN-code
+SIM-card has a positive balance, the plan allows using the Internet, SIM-card is not locked by PIN-code

 APN settings are set (maybe set up from the flespi device configurator via SMS)

 Carrier provider does not block access to flespi IP address (see subsections about SIM card below)